-The Martin Trust Center offers a wealth of resources for students to immerse themselves in entrepreneurship outside the classroom.
-These are just a few of our major initiatives.
+The Martin Trust Center’s philosophy behind what we do can be summarized by a few simple concepts.
+We also offer a wealth of resources and initiatives for students to immerse themselves in entrepreneurship outside the classroom.

 Sector Practice Leaders